ADD-SP/ngx_waf/rust/README.md

 | `data/` | the pages and captcha templates the module ships, edit them here |

-The files of `data/` are byte for byte the pages the C implementation embedded as `ngx_http_waf_module_data.c`: they were extracted from it when the port landed, and that file was removed together with the rest of the C code.
+The files of `data/` are byte for byte the pages the C implementation embedded in its data file: they were extracted from it when the port landed, and that file was removed together with the rest of the C code.
 There is no generator anymore, a page is changed by editing it in `data/`.  `assets/` is *not* the same thing — it is the upstream directory the test suite copies (the rule files and the pages some templates point `waf_block_page` at), and its captcha templates differ from the embedded ones.
-The last revision of the C file is in the git history (the commit before the one that removed it), which is where a byte level comparison can still be made.  `data.rs` hands out the prefix of those pages the C module actually served (see the known differences below).
+The last revision of the data file is in the git history (the commit before the one that removed it), which is where a byte level comparison can still be made.  `data.rs` hands out the prefix of those pages the C implementation actually served (see the known differences below).

 The rules of `waf_rule_path` are compiled and matched with the PCRE engine of